Skip to main content

 Campaign ROI(Revenue − cost) ÷ cost × 100

-Benchmark Targets · B2B Print, House List
+Industry Benchmarks · B2B Print, House List (ANA/DMA, 2025)

-Gross response rate
+House-list gross response rate

 Where Should a Printer Start With Direct Mail?

-Most print shops are sitting on more direct mail opportunity than they realize.
+Most printers are sitting on more direct mail opportunity than they realize.
 Your customer file, even if it has not been touched in years, is your most valuable marketing asset.
 A properly segmented, properly sequenced campaign built from that list will almost always outperform any paid digital channel at equivalent spend.

 The shops that win are not necessarily the ones with the most sophisticated technology or the lowest prices.
 They are the ones that show up, consistently, in the mailboxes of the people who are most likely to buy.
+And the most convincing sample you can mail is your own.
+Here is the case for why the smartest printers market their own plants with print.

 Frequently Asked Questions About Direct Mail for Printers